 This jives with what I’ve experienced with my own body and with the thousands of people I’ve worked with.

-If you know what you’re doing, you can be fairly aggressive with your caloric deficit without sacrificing muscle.
+If you know what you’re doing, you can be fairly aggressive with your calorie deficit (25% below TDEE) without sacrificing muscle.
 You’ll learn exactly how many calories this is for you in a moment.

 While the scientific search for the “One True Diet” continues, there’s one thing we know for certain: it’s going to involve eating a lot of protein.

-And this is especially true when you’re restricting calories for weight loss, as adequate protein intake plays a major role in preserving lean mass.
+This is even more important when you restrict your calorie intake for fat loss, as adequate protein intake plays a major role in preserving lean mass.

-In terms of how much protein you should be eating, this article breaks it all down, but the long story short is you want to eat around 1 to 1.2 grams of protein per pound of body weight.
+Well, this article breaks it all down, but the long story short is when cutting, you want to eat around 1 gram of protein per pound of body weight per day.

 Now, most people have at least heard that a high-protein diet is best for weight loss, but a high-carb diet?